Bagoum/danmokou/docs/articles/setup.md

 ## Part 0: Check Your Files

-- Download Danmokou.
-You can simply run `git clone https://github.com/Bagoum/danmokou.git`, or you can (NOT RECOMMENDED) download the engine as a zip from [the repo](https://github.com/Bagoum/danmokou).
+- Get Danmokou from [GitHub](https://github.com/Bagoum/danmokou).
+Details are as follows:
+  - Install git if you don't have it.
+  - Locate a folder in which you'd like to store the project files.
+The files will be stored directly in this directory.
+CD to the folder in your command line / terminal / bash shell.
+  - Run `git init`.
+  - Run `git remote add super https://github.com/Bagoum/danmokou.git`.
+This will allow you to reference the project repository via the alias "super".
+  - Run `git pull super v8.0.0`.
+    - v8.0.0 is the latest stable version.
+You can pick any version available [on the tags page](https://github.com/Bagoum/danmokou/tags), or you can run `git pull super master` to get the latest code, which may be less stable.
   - Run `git submodule update --init --recursive`.
-This will import code from several submodules, including SiMP, which is a fully structured game you can reference, and SuzunoyaUnity, which is a visual novel engine that powers the dialogue system.
-If you are not using git, you can download them manually from the repos and place them in the Assets folder directly.
-Look for the blue links in this folder: https://github.com/Bagoum/danmokou/tree/master/Assets .
+This will import code from several submodules, including SiMP, which is a fully structured game, and SuzunoyaUnity, which is a visual novel engine that powers the dialogue system.
-  -  (Note: the Yukari/Junko script in Assets/MiniProjects has some dependencies on the SiMP repository.)
+    - If you do not want code from the extra submodules, then you can run `git submodule update --init --recursive Assets/SZYU` to only handle SuzunoyaUnity, which is required for the engine to work.
+- If you already have a git repository with Danmokou, you can update it as follows:
+  - **Assuming you have not made edits to any submodules:**
+    - Run `git pull --rebase super v8.0.0`, replacing "v8.0.0" with whatever version you are updating to.
+    - Run `git submodule update --recursive`.
+      - Again, you can run `git submodule update --recursive Assets/SZYU` if you want to ignore the other submodules.
+      - If updating from v7.0.0 or earlier, you will need to add an `--init` when updating SZYU.
+  - **If you have made edits to submodules, you will need to `git pull --rebase` the individual submodules instead of running `git submodule update`**.

 ## Part 1: Unity Setup

 - Download/Install Unity Hub (https://store.unity.com/download-nuo), then run it
-- Within Unity Hub > Installs, add Unity version **2020.3** (Do **not** use 2019.
-2021 might work.)
+- Within Unity Hub > Installs, add Unity version **2021.2** (Required for v8.0/-)
 - Within Unity Hub > Projects, click ADD and browse to the root Danmokou folder.
 - Click on the project to load it. **The first time you load it, Unity may take several minutes to import resources.**
   - If you get an error that the project contains compilation errors, click "Ignore".
 Once the project has loaded, you should see a compilation error saying something about PanelSettings missing.
 If you trigger a recompile (eg. by adding code or comments to any C# file in the solution), the error will disappear.